 • Member, North American Users Group, London Court of International Arbitration

-• Member, American Bar Association, Dispute Resolution Section
+• Member, American Bar Association, Dispute Resolution Section and International Law Section

 • Member, National Academy of Distinguished Neutrals